apache/openwhisk/docs/dev/modules.md

 #
 -->
 <!--
 DO NOT EDIT.
 This page is generated via script `./gradlew :tools:dev:renderModuleDetails`.
-See tools/dev/README.md for details -->
+See tools/dev/README.md for details.
+-->

 # Modules